-For the safety of our customers and staff, we have taken the unprecedented step of closing the retail store for at least a week as of 3/19/20.
+For the safety of our customers and staff, we have taken the unprecedented step of temporarily closing the retail store as of 3/19/20.
 If you need us, or have an instrument here for repair or on consignment, email us at firstname.lastname@example.org .
 We will respond, but please be patient.
 We wish everyone safety, good health, and calm during this weird time.

 My name is Nicole and I am the Band Instrument Repair Technician, as well as the Assistant Manager, here at the North Conway music Center.
 You can find me in the back of the store at my bench, or up front ready to help you learn!